discolabs/cartjs/docs/reference/sections/events.md

-This section lists all of the custom events triggered by Cart.js.
+Events are triggered on the document and prefixed with the `cart` namespace.

-See also the [Events][] section of the Cart.js guide.
+See the [Events][] section in the Guide for more.

+[Events]: /pages/guide#events